Article Text

 Baseline measurement

 We assessed baseline data by performing a chart review and a survey of nursing and medical staff in the department.
 All in-hospital and emergency department cardiac arrest cases are logged into a hospital cardiac arrest register.
 Charts for cardiac arrest cases were reviewed for the 6 months from October 2018 to March 2019.
 There was no documented evidence of a debrief process following any of these cases.
 These findings were supported by our baseline survey of medical and nursing staff.
 None of our respondents had taken part in a debriefing process in our emergency department.
 As part of this survey, we sought suggestions as to why debriefing was not a common practice in our department.
 The reasons given were lack of awareness, increasing workload and fear of admitting personal faults.
-Despite these reasons, staff were eager to participate in formal debriefing if a suitable process could be designed and implemented.
+Despite these reasons, staff were eager to participate in formal debriefing if the existing STOP5 tool could be adapted and implemented.

 Design

 We formed a quality improvement team which included an emergency medicine consultant, clinical nurse facilitator and an emergency medicine specialist registrar.
 The emergency medicine consultant is the head of the resuscitation committee in the hospital.
-He helped with the hot debriefing tool design and holds overall clinical governance over this project.
+He helped with the adaptation of the STOP5 hot debriefing tool and holds overall clinical governance over this project.
 The clinical nurse facilitator helped to provide nurse education.
-The emergency medicine trainee designed and modified the hot debriefing document.
+The emergency medicine trainee adapted the hot debriefing document.
 They were also in charge of medical staff education, data collection and analysis.
 Prior to cycle 2, we realised we needed to create as many stakeholders and debriefing ‘champions’ as possible within the department.
 We chose two senior staff nurses to join our project team.
 These two nurses had recently completed postgraduate courses in emergency nursing and were eager to get involved in continuous improvement initiatives.
 They contributed to the redrafting of the hot debriefing tool, nursing educational sessions and the day-to-day promotion of the project.

 Supplemental material